-None of us expect to be gone tomorrow but planning for the unexpected will give peace of mind.
+None of us expect to be gone tomorrow.
+But that’s exactly why we plan for the unexpected

 Securities and insurance products are NOT deposits of Heartland Bank, are NOT FDIC insured, are NOT guaranteed by or obligations of the bank, and are subject to potential fluctuation in return and possible loss of principal.

 Heartland Bank and Trust Company Asset Management & Trust Services is not a broker/dealer.
 Equity and bond trading in customer accounts is transacted through independent broker/dealers.